elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-role-of-diffusion-in-gas-exchange-for-unicellular-organisms.md

 url: /learn/biology/questions/what-is-the-role-of-diffusion-in-gas-exchange-for-unicellular-organisms
 score: -1.0
 related_article1:
-    id: 168772
+    id: 168780
-    title: What are the common features of exchange surfaces that enhance their efficiency?
+    title: >-
+        What are xerophytes and how are they adapted to dry environments?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-common-features-of-exchange-surfaces-that-enhance-their-efficiency
+    url: /learn/biology/questions/what-are-xerophytes-and-how-are-they-adapted-to-dry-environments
 related_article2:
-    id: 168777
+    id: 168769
-    title: Explain the process of gas exchange in plants and its significance in photosynthesis.
+    title: >-
+        How do large organisms adapt to maintain efficient exchange despite a low surface area to volume ratio?
     subject: Biology
-    url: /learn/biology/questions/explain-the-process-of-gas-exchange-in-plants-and-its-significance-in-photosynthesis
+    url: /learn/biology/questions/how-do-large-organisms-adapt-to-maintain-efficient-exchange-despite-a-low-surface-area-to-volume-ratio
 related_article3:
     id: 168778
+    title: >-
-    title: What is the role of stomata in the mechanism of transpiration?
+        What is the role of stomata in the mechanism of transpiration?
     subject: Biology
     url: /learn/biology/questions/what-is-the-role-of-stomata-in-the-mechanism-of-transpiration
 related_article4:
-    id: 168780
+    id: 168779
-    title: What are xerophytes and how are they adapted to dry environments?
+    title: >-
+        How do environmental conditions affect the rate of transpiration in plants?
     subject: Biology
-    url: /learn/biology/questions/what-are-xerophytes-and-how-are-they-adapted-to-dry-environments
+    url: /learn/biology/questions/how-do-environmental-conditions-affect-the-rate-of-transpiration-in-plants
 related_article5:
-    id: 168777
+    id: 168775
+    title: >-
-    title: Explain the process of gas exchange in plants and its significance in photosynthesis.
+        What are the main components of chloroplasts and their functions in photosynthesis?
     subject: Biology
-    url: /learn/biology/questions/explain-the-process-of-gas-exchange-in-plants-and-its-significance-in-photosynthesis
+    url: /learn/biology/questions/what-are-the-main-components-of-chloroplasts-and-their-functions-in-photosynthesis
 ---

 &nbsp;